top of page

 • Dresser: $150–$600

-• Opt for a bed frame with built-in storage to eliminate the need for a dresser.
+• Dual-Purpose Furniture: Opt for a bed frame with built-in storage to eliminate the need for a separate dresser.

-• Shop mattress sales during holidays like Memorial Day or Black Friday for discounts up to 50%.
+• Seasonal Sales: Shop mattress sales during holidays like Memorial Day or Black Friday for discounts up to 50%.

-• Check out adjustable bed frames for versatility if you’re investing long-term.
+• Adjustable Beds: Consider adjustable bed frames for versatility if you're investing long-term in comfort.

-Functionality is key in the kitchen and dining space.
-Here’s what to budget:
+Functionality is crucial in the kitchen and dining space.
+Here's what to budget for these essential areas:

 • Dining Table: $200–$900